alexmaurer-madis/statusled/README.md

+## Latest news

+February 2023
+* Less code and simpler way to use the library with the help of the class StatusLedManager

 # Easy drive a status LED on your Arduino project

 Every microcontroller project generally includes one or more status LED.